Sir Gawain and the Green Knight Themes

 For I find it unfitting, as it is held,

-when a challenge in your chamber makes choice so exalted, though you yourself be desirous to accept it in person,
+when a challenge in your chamber makes choice so exalted,

 while many bold men about you on the bench are seated: